 …That’s What Smoothies Are Made Of

-Generally, smoothies consist of a few basic elements:
+Generally, as you know, smoothies consist of a few basic elements:

 - the base, or the liquid that helps blend everything together